 Budapest University of

 HungaryA graduate of the Budapest University of Technology and Economics with a B.Sc. and M.Sc. in Computer Science, Janos’s advisor at university originally recommended he apply for the IBM internship.

 "I just finished my Master’s degree a few months ago, so the position here couldn’t have come at a better time.
 It has been a wonderful opportunity to see a great company and experience a different culture.”

-The IBM Lab in Zurich made an instant impression on Daniela on her very first day.
-"IBM Research – Zurich is a great place where you have the chance to work with first-class scientists who involve most of their energy in projects they are passionate about.
+The IBM Research Lab in Zurich made an instant impression on Daniela.
+“IBM Research – Zurich is a great place where you have the chance to work with first-class scientists who involve most of their energy in projects they are passionate about.
 At the end of the day, what can be better than working at a top company in the field that you enjoy most?
-At IBM Research – Zurich I feel very lucky to have the chance to gain experience in exactly my field of choice and to work towards innovative results.”
+At IBM Research – Zurich, I feel very lucky to have the chance to gain experience in exactly my field of choice and to work towards innovative results.”

 Daniela also had the chance to work on her special interest.
-“I am following a double degree Master’s program at Polytechnic Universities from Milan and Bucharest.
+“I am pursuing a double-degree Master’s program at Polytechnic Universities at Milan and Bucharest.
 My courses are focused on security and distributed systems, but I have a hidden passion for Linux and the open-source world.
 Over the past several months at IBM, I have been analyzing the security metrics for the Linux kernel, which is the topic of my Master’s thesis.”

 Before packing up, Daniela had some parting advice for future Great Minds students.
 “To stand out when you apply, I think you should find a topic that IBM is interested in and something that you enjoy.
 If you do it right, it will show in your application.”